iotaledger/streams/README.md

 cargo test --all
 ```

-Now you can use the Streams Channel Application in your code like this:
+Now you can use the Streams Channels Application in your code like this:

 ```
-use iota_streams::app_channel::api::tangle::{Author, Subscriber};
+use iota_streams::app_channels::api::tangle::{Author, Subscriber};

 fn main() {
     let author = Author::new("AUTHORSSEED", 3, false);